DamonHu/DDPingTools/README.md

-public var debugLog = true                                  //enable log output public var stopWhenError = false                            //stop Ping when an error is encountered public private(set) var isPing = false				//you can judge whether there is a ping task in progress
+public var debugLog = true                                  //enable log output public var stopWhenError = false                            //stop Ping when an error is encountered public private(set) var isPing = false				//you can judge whether there is a ping task in progress public var showNetworkActivityIndicator: NetworkActivityIndicatorStatus = .auto              //Whether to display in the status bar
 ```

 ### 5、Support display in ZXKit